 How will living in Saudi Arabia affect taxes for expatriates?
 The opportunities and favorable tax structures have made many Gulf nations desirable destinations for expats from around the globe.
-Even if you face an advantageous tax structure in your host country, you could be affected adversely on your US taxes for expatriates – and this is just one of the reasons why understanding your filing obligations to US authorities is important as you comply with Saudi expat tax laws.
+Even if you face an advantageous tax structure in your host country, you could be affected adversely on your US taxes for expatriates – and this is just one of the reasons why understanding your filing obligations to US authorities is important as you comply with income tax in Saudi Arabia for foreigners.

 Income Tax for Expats in Saudi Arabia